Asimov-Chuang/DeepHalo/6ydQ-3.md

 > Q: There’s something confusing with the meaning of $\cup$ in equation 3.

 (Apologize the typo first.)
-A: Regarding $\cup$ in Equation 3: If I understand your question, I think your confusion might have originated from a typo in equation 3: $X_R$ should be $X_{R∪{j}}$.
+A: We apologize for the typo in equation 3: $X_R$ should be $X_{R∪{j}}$, which hopefully entangles the confusion.
 In equation (10), the relative context effect is specified on item j and item k, whose definition is introduced in Park and Hahn [1998].

 > Q: About number of parameters in Fig 2...